sentclose/sentc-docs/docs/src/guide/README.md

 ### Login a user

-Login a user with the used username and password.
-After login the user gets a JWT.
-A login for your own backend is also possible.
+Log in a user with their username and password.
+After login, the user receives a JSON Web Token (JWT).
+It is also possible to implement login functionality for your own backend.

-After login you get a user object back.
+After logging in, you will receive a user object.

 :::: tabs type:card